AndrewstheBuilder/sequencemodels_course5/Week2/Week2.md

 ### Project #2 - Emoji_v3a
 - TODOs on Model 1:
 - I do not understand the cost function of Model #1.
 Its using a log function and I want to understand how we got there.
 It may help me understand the cost function from the Grokking Deep Learning book.
-- Also I do not understand how the cost function works
+- Also I do not understand how the cost function works.
+LOL just said the same thing twice.